faisalmemon/ios-crash-dump-analysis-book/README.md

 - Write the content of the book in markdown
 - Use pandoc to convert the markdown into MS Word `docx` format, `.epub`, `.latex`, and `.html`
 - Use BibDesk to track biliographic references
+- Use latex `\index` to create index links in the main body of the work
 - Use `pdflatex` to convert latex files into a PDF because it allows auto section numbering and index generation

 The output file formats were used as follows: